floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 > Walk into random office buildings.
 Jump fences.
 Crash hotel pools.
 Whatever makes you different.
 > Don't be so scared!
 Live.

 This reminds me of something I read in [Feed](https://en.wikipedia.org/wiki/Feed_\(Anderson_novel\)) years ago.
 One of the main characters laments that even the things she considers "special" experiences are fed to her by companies.
+Why do we think walking on a beach together is romantic?
+Because that's what we see in movies.

-I feel like that's what's happening here and something that's misunderstood about "weird" people.
+I feel like that's what's happening here, and it's something frequently misunderstood about "weird" people.
 Weird people do *weird* things.
 And I mean truly weird.
 My friend's wife has spent the last four years studying a single ribosomal transport RNA sequence.
 That's a *weird* thing to do.

 The people writing Open Source Software obsessively are *weird*.
 Most people don't want to do that and they don't.
 Most people are pretty down to go on dates and go skydiving.